August 26th marks the 11th anniversary of the passing of my lovely dad.

 I didn’t make those life-altering choices lightly.

-The decision to leave my marriage impacted the people I loved and cared about the most, my kids.
+The decision to leave my marriage impacted those I loved and cared about the most, my children.

-And yet, once made, I knew with absolute certainty, it was the right one.
+And yet, once made, I knew with absolute certainty, those decisions were the right ones for me.

 Death has a way of putting life into perspective.